 A run of sixteen consecutive league defeats between 19 November and 9 March saw the club eventually relegated on 28 March.
 At the High Court on 13 May 2009, Fisher Athletic were wound up.

 Following a meeting in Bermondsey on the evening of 28 May 2009, a supporters trust was formed to take control of all forthcoming club matters, with 42 founding members.
-Renamed as Fisher FC and continuing to play at Dulwich Hamlet, but no longer the owners of the Surrey Docks Stadium, the Fish appointed Gary Lisney as manager and finished 13th from 16 in their first season in the Kent League Premier as well as embarking upon a fine run in the London Senior Cup.
+Renamed as Fisher FC and continuing to play at Dulwich Hamlet, but no longer the owners of the Surrey Docks Stadium, the Fish appointed Gary Lisney as manager and finished 13th from 16 in their first season in the Kent League Premier, embarking upon a fine run in the London Senior Cup.

 Attendance: 4,283 v Barnet, GMV Conference 4/5/91